dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCPairs

    TC_PAIRS_CONFIG_FILE
-     Provide the absolute path to the configuration file for the MET tc_pairs tool.
+     Path to configuration file read by tc_pairs.
+     If unset, parm/met_config/TCPairsConfig_wrapped will be used.

      | *Used by:*  TCPairs